Edgenesis/shifu.dev/docs/guides/cases/connect-mqtt.md

         protocolPropertyList:
           MQTTTopic: "/test/test2"
       ... # You can continue to configure commands and corresponding topics according to your own needs, just continue to add according to this format
+  mutexInstructions: |
+  # Configure mutexInstructions as required.
+The format is, mutexInstruction:"description"
+      testMutexInstruction1: "Mutex_test1" # change this value
+      testMutexInstruction2: "Mutex_test2"
+      ... # You can continue to configure mutexInstructions according to your own needs.
+Just continue to add them in this format
 ```

 ## Deploy deviceShifu